Best Nespresso machines for every budget, taste, and kitchen style

 Reasons to avoid

-I could write about the subtle, yet stylish, aesthetics for a whole article, but that would neglect the very useful, highly practical features that Nespresso has included too.
-For example, the 40 oz water tank makes this capable of quickly caffeinating a whole family first thing in the morning.
+Why we like it: The Vertuo Plus is efficient, consistent, good value (for a Nespresso) and highly practical.
+For example, the 40 oz water tank makes this capable of quickly caffeinating a whole family (if you have a houseful of older kids or live in a shared home) first thing in the morning.
 Unlike most machines, this tank isn't fixed: you can move it around the machine, sitting it at the back, right, or left of your Vertuo Plus, depending on your countertop space.
-I suspect a lot of other single-serve coffee maker brands will be following suit very soon.

-The biggest limitation of the Vertuo Plus comes from the lack of an integrated milk frother.
+Small criticisms: The only reason we wouldn't suggest buying it is if you don't need the capacity.
+It's needless countertop real estate, and not the best-looking Nespresso machine.
+Another limitation of the Vertuo Plus comes from the lack of an integrated milk frother.
 If you want your single-serve to combine coffee and milk as it brews, you'll find the Vertuo Plus a little lacking.
 The Vertuo Plus, of course, comes in a bundle with Nespresso's signature Aeroccino milk frother (like this, which is available at Walmart).
-However, you'll still need to use your Vertuo Plus and Aeroccino separately, which is one more appliance to manage in the morning and it's more space that you'll need to clear on your countertop.
+However, you'll still need to use your Vertuo Plus and Aeroccino separately, which is one more appliance to manage in the morning and you'll need to clear more space on your countertop.

 The most compact Nespresso machine